 At the same time, doulas and other activists who call themselves doulas, have been establishing and fostering a divide between themselves and the medical professionals we rely on in hospitals.

-I don’t know about you, but I’m over it.
+But I’m over it.
 I’m tired of having to convince every person I come across that I do not wish to be divisive.
 That I am not against any medical care provider in my area.
-That in fact, I appreciate and respect the OBs, CNMs, and Nurses who care for our community’s families!
+That in fact, I appreciate and respect the OBs, CNMs, and Nurses who care for our community’s families.

 Let’s think about this hospital bill mentioned above from another perspective.

-Let’s think about the changes in protocol (that are GOOD changes) that have allowed another family to experience skin to skin in the OR.
-The fact that these changes are moving closer to the standard is amazing!
+–> Let’s think about the changes in protocol (that are GOOD changes) that let to a family experiencing skin to skin in the OR.
+The fact that these changes are happening is GOOD.
 We should be celebrating this.

 …work together.
 To build bridges, rather than keep burning them down.

 How about we put on our big girl panties and big boy briefs and decide to find the common ground.
 Every single one of us wants safe, happy babies and parents.